Brilliant Star/Volume 20/Issue 6/Text

 This is Bob Brown, on-air broadcastor, in the master control-room.

-11 [Page 12]
+[Page 12]

-on the
+Ham on the Phone[edit]

-by Tim Reed Horn © 1989 Tim Reed Horn
+by Tim Reed Horn

-H ello!
+Hello!
 My name is Mercy Alucho.
-I’m 12 years old and I live in Mentor, Ohio — that’s near the city of Cleveland.
+I'm 12 years old and I live in Mentor, Ohio — that's near the city of Cleveland.
 My big brother, Carl, and his wife live on the small island of Mustique in the Caribbean Sea.
-Mustique is part of the country called Saint Vincent and the Grenadines — it’s a pretty small country to have such a big name!
+Mustique is part of the country called Saint Vincent and the Grenadines — it's a pretty small country to have such a big name!

-Anyway, Carl and his wife, Tim, moved there from Alaska to help tell people about Baha’u’llah.
-Carl and Tim (that’s a funny name for a girl, don’t you think?) visited us before they went to Mustique, and Carl showed us his neat radio.
-It’s not like a radio you listen to music on — it’s called an amateur radio, and you use it to talk to other people (Carl has talked to people in South America and England and even the U.S.S.R.!).
-Amateur radio is also called “ham” radio, and people who use amateur radios are called “hams”.
+Anyway, Carl and his wife, Tim, moved there from Alaska to help tell people about Bahá’u’lláh.
+Carl and Tim (that's a funny name for a girl, don't you think?) visited us before they went to Mustique, and Carl showed us his neat radio.
+It's not like a radio you listen to music on — it's called an amateur radio, and you use it to talk to other people (Carl has talked to people in South America and England and even the U.S.S.R.!).
+Amateur radio is also called "ham" radio, and people who use amateur radios are called "hams".

 One night I was watching T.V. with my little brother and big sister, when the phone rang.
 I answered it, and a guy named Pat asked for my parents — he said he had Carl on his amateur radio, and Carl wanted to talk through the phone to Mama and Papa.
 Since they weren't home, Carl talked to me!

 That was kind of weird!
-I had to say “over” every time I finished what I wanted to say.
+I had to say "over" every time I finished what I wanted to say.
 You see, Pat has a special way to hook his telephone to his ham radio, but he had to know when to press the button so that Carl could hear me when I talked.
-And when I was finished, he had to
+And when I was finished, he had to know when to stop pressing the button so that I could hear Carl.
+That's why I had to say "over" (Carl had to say it too, when he was finished talking to me).

 I said, "Hello, Carl.
 Over."